bradford415/CALM/README.md

 # Classification Algorithm for Labeled Matrices
 A multilayer perceptron (MLP) neural network used to classify labels using biological features such as gene expression or genotypes.
 Because many biological tools output matrices with the features as rows and sample number as columns, this proejct takes the same format.

 The goal of this project is to create a 'general purpose classifier' that will learn the labels supplied to it using continous or discrete data.
 The project will take two files, a sample file and label file, and hyperparamteters specified by the user as command-line arguments.
 Some of these hyperparamters include, batch size, learning rate, test split, continuous or discrete data, etc. Because no dataset is exactly the same, more command-line options will likely need to be added, such as number of hidden layers/neurons, to fully optimize this general purpose classifer.

+Currently, this project only supports continuous data which is being classified into 3 or more labels.

+## Considerations before beginning
+This project assumes

 ## Requirements
 - torch